angreal/angreal/docs/source/_draft/use_case.rst

  .. code-block:: bash

-    # initialize and render the template angreal in pypi
-    $: angreal init python3

     # initialize and render the template angreal at the remote URI
     $: angreal init https://gitlab.com/angreal/python3.git

-    # clone a local copy of the template angreal from github and render that local copy
+    # Once a project has already been initialized once - you simply need to
-    $: git clone https://gitlab.com/angreal/python3.git && git init python3
+    $: angreal init python3

 2. **Execution** : Executing an angreal task through the ``angreal`` command line interface.
 This can only happen after the template has been rendered.